sduduzog/fcst/README.md

-# fcst
+# OETA (Over Engineered Task App)
-The To-do list for minimalists
+The To-do list for developers.
+We only build features when we need them!
 ## Stack
 - Ruby on Rails
 - Postgres 15